vaheta/arxivbot/README.md

 ### Setting up Cron on Linux and Mac

-1. Open your crontab file:
+1. Create a runme.sh script, add there the following content

     ```sh
+    #!/bin/bash
+    source /path/to/your/anaconda/bin/activate arxivbot
+    python /path/to/your/arxivbot/main.py
+    ```
+    Make sure to replace /path/to/your/arxivbot and /path/to/your/anaconda with correct paths.
+Then run
+    ```sh
+    chmod +x runme.sh
+    ```

+2. Open your crontab file:

+    ```sh
     crontab -e
     ```
-2. Add a new cron job to run runme.sh at your desired frequency.
+3. Add a new cron job to run runme.sh at your desired frequency.
 Here’s how you can set up your cron job to run every day at 9 AM, Monday through Friday:
     ```sh
     0 9 * * 1-5 /path/to/your/arxivbot/runme.sh
     ```
     Make sure to replace /path/to/your/arxivbot/ with the actual path to your script.

 ### Setting up Task Scheduler on Windows
+This was not tested!
 1. Open Task Scheduler and create a new basic task.

 2. Follow the wizard to set the trigger (e.g., daily at a specific time).
 In the advanced settings, select "Repeat task every" and specify the desired interval (e.g., every day).
 Under "Days," check "On these days" and select "Weekdays."